chroma-core/docs/docs/embeddings/jinaaipeft.md

 ---
 ---

-# Jina AI with PEFT and GPU acceleration
+# Local Jina AI with PEFT and GPU acceleration

 This component provides a convenient wrapper around JinaAI's alpine base embeddings model or with optional PEFT config.
 This embedding function runs completely local, and does not require an API key.